 Like most ministers today, his education included courses in Unitarian Universalist topics as well as world religions, sacred scriptures, church history, psychology and sociology of religion and the arts of ministry.
 He has completed a unit of Clinical Pastoral Education, working as a hospital chaplain, and completed a parish internship in Vancouver.
 His undergraduate degree is in history.

 In the Unitarian church, there is no required creedal statement, meaning all are encouraged to work on their own personal beliefs.
 Theologically Brian is a ‘theistic humanist’ meaning he has a deep sense of the spirit and of the divine, but that he does not believe in a god that watches over us or that intervenes in our lives.
 We must rely on our human abilities to solve our own problems, and develop strong, trusting and supportive communities to help us along the way.

 Brian has served as editor of The Canadian Unitarian, the national publication of the Canadian Unitarian Council, and was the primary author and witness in a brief to the Canadian Senate on the Council’s position on euthanasia and assisted suicide.
 He has recently authored a chapter for an upcoming book on everyday spiritual practices on the subject of “Loving Partnership as Spiritual Discipline”.

 In November 2007, Brian was elected President of the International Council of Unitarian Universalists.

 Unitarian Universalist Chaplain at the University of Alberta

-Chaplain Anne Barker Joined U of A: September 2016
+Chaplain Anne Barker Joined the U of A in September 2016.

 Why I am a Chaplain at the U of A